mysteriumnetwork/devbook/git/README.md

 ## Workflow

+0. Plan/estimate release date of a NON RC release and notify marketing.
+Marketing needs time to prepare and plan announcements.
+   Ideally they would need at least 1-week notice.

 1. Create a feature branch

     - Prefix branch name with `feature/` or `fix/` when applicable; otherwise, prefix with your initials, e.g. `tk/`